 - Feminine products

-- Gasoline for your generator (if you are lucky enough to have one)
+- Gasoline for your generator (if you have one)

 Hurricane Prep Tip #2: